Enterprise Architecture Benefits

 Business Manager

-A business manager will have constant insights and an overview of the processes he or she is responsible for.
+A business manager will have constant insights and an overview of the processes they are responsible for.

-If a business manager wants to innovate the part of the business he or she is responsible for, very quickly architects and the architecture can provide feedback on what the impact or resistance in the organization is and provide projects with designs and guidelines on how to realize that innovation.
+If a business manager wants to innovate the part of the business they are responsible for very quickly, architects and the architecture can provide feedback on the impact or resistance in the organization and provide projects with designs and guidelines for realizing that innovation.

 • Customer Journey